 In many of the sex crime cases handled by our office, we believe that the complainants are easily influenced by other witnesses and law enforcement.
 While some of the influence may be accidental at times, our office has seen a number of cases where the complainants, especially children, have been manipulated to say they were sexually assaulted by a person who was looking for secondary gain.
 Sometimes the allegations come from a parent trying to gain an advantage in a custody case.
 Sometimes the allegations are made in an effort to get money such as a financial settlement.
 Sometimes the allegations are created to get revenge on a person after a bitter breakup or simply to get attention.

-In any event, the Law Offices of Shannon M. Smith works tirelessly to discover the story of each client we represent.
+In any event, the Smith Blythe, PC works tirelessly to discover the story of each client we represent.
 One of our main concerns is to determine the motivation behind the accusations.
 By developing this part of each case, our office has had tremendous success in getting cases dismissed sometimes before they even begin.
 We focus our practice on defending Michigan sex crimes.
 This means far more than just being attorneys who handle this type of case.
 Sex crimes are the cases we choose to focus on.